-Cybercrime is on the rise across all levels of industry and government.
-Nowhere is that more apparent than in financial services, where firms like banks and credit unions experience attacks nearly 300x more often than other industries.
-This is even accounting for the increased risk of cyberattack that schools and healthcare organizations faced as targets of opportunity in the COVID-19 pandemic.
+Cybercrime is rising across all levels of industry and government.
+Nowhere is this more apparent than in financial services.
+Firms like banks and credit unions experience attacks nearly 300 times more often than other industries.
+This is even accounting for the increased risk of cyberattack schools and healthcare organizations faced as targets of opportunity in the COVID-19 pandemic.

 What are banks doing about the threat they face?
-They’re spending an increasing portion of their budget on cybersecurity, of course.
-Deloitte’s data from 2020 shows that financial institutions spent 10.9% of their budget on cybersecurity last year, up from 10.1% the year before.
-While that’s good news, the average cost of a breach remains on the rise: reaching $8.94 million last year.
-Given that budgets are rising and the cost of breaches are rising, now the question is are banks spending their increased IT security budget in the right place?
+Spending an increasing portion of their budget on cybersecurity.
+Deloitte data from 2020 shows financial institutions spent 10.9% of their budget on cybersecurity in 2019, up from 10.1% the year before.
+While that’s good news, the average cost of a breach remains on the rise, reaching $8.94 million in 2020.
+Both budgets and the cost of breaches are rising.
+So now the question is whether banks are spending their increased cybersecurity budget in the right place?

-The Old Threat Prevention Methods Don’t Work Any More
+Current Threat Detection Methods Don’t Work Any More

-Banks are subject to some of the most complex attacks, with ransomware that includes double-extortion vectors and human-operated methodologies, alongside the rising demand for data to be unencrypted.
+Banks are subject to complex attacks.
+This includes ransomware with double-extortion vectors and human-operated methodologies, alongside the rising demand for data to be unencrypted.
 Although Acer recently “won” the title of highest ransom demand, that doesn’t mean financial services companies don’t experience advanced attacks.
 The threat is so significant, in fact, that the SEC last year issued an explicit warning for the banking sector.

 Despite the shift in attack vector, banks most commonly spend their IT security budget on detection-centric platforms such as antivirus and EDR or XDR.
 Detection-centric platforms, including even the so-called “next-gen” antivirus platforms, are great against known and file-based attacks that are based on known patterns of behavior or known file signatures.
 What they don’t do very well is defend against truly unknown attacks that have nothing in common with existing threats.
 Even the “next-gen” solutions that operate on machine learning are only as good as their training data, which by necessity is existing attacks and existing tactics, techniques, and procedures (TTPs).